Table Of Content

 | Best For | Social media, general playback | Web embedding, HTML5 video |

-According to the WebM Project, WebM was designed specifically for web video — open, royalty-free, and optimized for browser playback.
-The VP9 codec achieves quality comparable to H.265/HEVC at similar bitrates, as documented by MDN's video codec reference.
+According to the WebM Project, "WebM was designed specifically for web video — open, royalty-free, and optimized for browser playback."
+MDN's video codec reference notes that "VP9 achieves quality comparable to H.265/HEVC at similar bitrates."

-Depends on your platform.
-On Windows, MiniTool Video Converter offers a free version with batch support.
-On Mac (or if you need advanced codec settings), Shutter Encoder is free and open-source.
-For browser-based conversion with no installs, AnyConv is completely free — just limited to 100MB files.
+Platform determines the best option.
+On Windows, MiniTool Video Converter provides a free version with batch support.
+On Mac (or for advanced codec settings), Shutter Encoder is free and open-source.
+UniFab Video Converter offers its conversion module fully free across Windows and macOS.
+For browser-based conversion requiring no installs, AnyConv is completely free — with 100 MB file limitations.

 WebM is an open media container format developed by Google, based on the Matroska (MKV) container.
 It pairs VP8, VP9, or AV1 video codecs with Vorbis or Opus audio.
-The format was purpose-built for web delivery — it's royalty-free, plays natively in HTML5 without plugins, and is optimized for browser streaming performance.
+The format was purpose-built for web delivery — royalty-free, plays natively in HTML5 without plugins, and is optimised for browser streaming performance.